 For more information, view the article on gestational diabetes.

 Prediabetes is a condition that individuals develop before developing type 2 diabetes, they almost always have "prediabetes"—blood glucose levels that are higher than normal, but not yet high enough to be diagnosed with diabetes.
-57 million people in the United States have prediabetes.
+An estimated 79 million people in the United States have prediabetes.
 Recent research has shown that some long-term damage to the body, especially the heart and circulatory system, may already be occurring during prediabetes.

 For more information, view the article on prediabetes.